vlad-iakovlev/expense/README.md

 - **Available even offline:** Access and manage your expenses even without an active internet connection.
 Expense will sync your data once you are back online.

-- **Flexible categorization:** Easily categorize your expenses by creating categories, better understand where your money is going.
+- **Flexible categorization:** Easily sort your expenses by creating categories, better understand where your money is going.

 - **Collaborative tracking:** Create groups, add members, and easily track expenses together with your family, friends and loved once.